 As a 20-year-old matriculant in 2011, she dreamed of following in her mother’s footsteps to become a teacher.
 Her goal was a Bachelor of Education, through UNISA, but the family’s purse wouldn’t stretch that far.
 Today, Keneuwe not only has the chance to teach, but she also has the opportunity to study further towards a Diploma in Grade R Teaching through SANTS with a JumpStart StudyAssist bursary.

 “I’m dedicated to my work,” she says, recalling the joy of being selected as a JumpStart tutor in July 2018.
 “Four of us were chosen!
 And then the training began.
-We learned how to explain basic concepts, how to help the learners - some grab on quickly, but others really struggle.
+We learned to explain basic concepts and how to help the learners.
+Some grab on quickly, but others really struggle.
 We learned to mark their work digitally on the JumpTrak app, and manually in the NumberSense workbooks, where the learners can see their own progress.”

 “Student life is hectic, but once my assignments are done, everyone relaxes,” she says.
 She is adjusting to her study time table and enjoys Saturday classes, where she meets other working mothers who are learning to balance their studies.
-“Being a student inspires me.
-At the end of this course I will be a professional teacher, able to give the kids even more knowledge.”
+“My studies inspire me.
+I will be a professional teacher by the end of this course, able to give the kids even more knowledge.”